Blog

 bit manipulation.
 Learn how to compute perfect puzzle solutions and guide players

-with subtle visual hints - all in React
+with subtle visual hints - all in React and TypeScript.

 A compact logic puzzle where every click flips an entire row and column.

-, we implement the game
+Using TypeScript, React, Context, and Reducers, we implement the game

 from scratch with a clean, minimal UI and satisfying interactions